SFULibrary/islandora_datastream_crud/README.md

 ## Wishlist

-* A graphical user interface
-* Use the Drupal Batch framework, like the Islandora Batch modules do
-* Add automated tests
 * The `--collection` option for `islandora_datastream_crud_fetch_pids` only retrieves immediate children of the specified collection.
 If this is a problem for you, and all of the objects in your collection use the same namespace, use the `--namespace` option to get your PIDs instead of the `--collection` option.
 * Does not work with datastreams in the (R)edirect and (E)xternal Referenced control groups - use cases are welcome.